RequestNetwork/requestNetwork/packages/request-node/README.md

 yarn start
 ```

+#### 8. Test

+Open a browser and navigate towards: http://localhost:3000/status
+You can see the details of your local Request & IPFS nodes.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.